sayakpaul/deploy-hf-tf-vision-models/README.md

 # Deploying Vision Models (TensorFlow) from 🤗 Transformers

-This repository shows various ways of deploying a vision model (TensorFlow) from 🤗 Transformers.
+This repository shows various ways of deploying a vision model (TensorFlow) from 🤗 Transformers using the TensorFlow Ecosystem.
+In particular, we use TensorFlow Serving (for local deployment), Vertex AI (serveless deployment), Kubernetes and GKE (more controlled deployment).

 ## Methods covered